Frustration swells in Australia over slow flood relief, more rains to lash Sydney | Science-Environment

 "These are terrible, terrible floods," Prime Minister Scott Morrison told radio station 2GB on Monday.
 "These are floods that we have not seen in living memory in anyone's lifetime, and even before that.
 And so I can understand the great frustration (we are) seeing expressed."
 More defence force personnel are being sent to flood-affected areas immediately to lead the recovery, said Morrison, who is trailing in polls ahead of a federal election due by May.

 Residents have been taking stock of the damage over the weekend while struggling to clear debris and sludge after water levels receded in some places.
-"We've had a week of no communications, no food, no fuel … it has been quite unnerving and emotional," a resident in far northern New South Wales town of Murwillumbah, among the worst hit by record floods, told broadcaster ABC.
+"We've had a week of no communications, no food, no fuel … it has been quite unnerving and emotional," a resident in the far northern NSW town of Murwillumbah, among the worst hit by record floods, told broadcaster ABC.

-State Premier Dominic Perrottet, on a tour of the flood-hit regions, said the recovery could take years.
+Power and internet are still down in several towns as emergency crews tried to clear roads to deliver essential supplies.
+NSW Premier Dominic Perrottet, on a tour of the flood-hit regions, said the recovery could take years with about 2,000 homes deemed uninhabitable.

 "The stories that we've heard, the sense of abandonment that many people had in devastating circumstances is heartbreaking, and we need to ensure it doesn't happen again," he said.
+The Insurance Council of Australia on Monday estimated the current cost of claims from the floods at A$1.3 billion ($963 million).
+Insurers have to date received 86,703 claims, up 28% on Friday's numbers, it said.
+Rains have eased over the last two days but the weather bureau on Monday issued a 'severe warning' for parts of NSW, including state capital Sydney, as a second intense low-pressure system forms off the east coast in as many weeks.

 ALSO READ